Aliases for MED9 Gene

 GeneCards Summary for MED9 Gene

 MED9 (Mediator Complex Subunit 9) is a Protein Coding gene.
-Among its related pathways are Developmental Biology and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Metabolism.
 GO annotations related to this gene include RNA polymerase II transcription cofactor activity.

 UniProtKB/Swiss-Prot Summary for MED9 Gene